dbos-inc/dbos-docs/docs/api-reference/system-tables.md

 description: DBOS system tables reference
 ---

-DBOS Transact and Cloud maintain a list of system tables to track the execution of your application and data changes to your application database.
+DBOS Transact and Cloud maintain several system tables to track application execution history and data changes.

 ## System Tables
-DBOS Transact maintains a separate system database with several tables under the `dbos` schema to record each function/workflow execution.
+DBOS Transact records application execution history in several system tables.
-The system database name is your application database name plus a `_dbos_sys` suffix.
+Most of these tables are in the system database, a Postgres database managed by DBOS Transact whose name is your application database name suffixed with `_dbos_sys`.
-For example, if your application database name is `hello`, then your system database is `hello_dbos_sys`.
+For example, if your application database is named `hello`, your system database is named `hello_dbos_sys`.
 One exception is the `dbos.transaction_outputs` table which is stored in your application database.

 ### `dbos.workflow_status`

-This table stores the workflow execution information with the following columns:
+This table stores workflow execution information.
+It has the following columns:

 - `workflow_uuid`: The unique identifier of the workflow execution.
 - `status`: The status of the workflow execution.
-One of `PENDING`, `SUCCESS`, `ERROR`, or `RETRIES_EXCEEDED`.
+One of `PENDING`, `SUCCESS`, `ERROR`, `RETRIES_EXCEEDED`, or `CANCELLED`.
 - `name`: The function name of the workflow.
 - `authenticated_user`: The user who ran the workflow.
 Empty string if not set.
 - `assumed_role`: The role used to run this workflow.
 Empty string if authorization is not required.